mszylkowski/reactionsbackend/README.md

-# Reactions server
+# Interactions server

-Server to be used in conjunction with the development of AMP Story reaction elements.
+Server to be used in conjunction with the development of AMP Story interactive elements.
 Only use in development, never in production.

 > Note: API not final